codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 Do you remember the parentheses `()` which are mentioned in our [first tutorial](https://codenart.github.io/smart/#the-baby-first-javascript-statements)?
 This is it!
 The `log` itself is an action, too.
-The only difference in the `drink` is that we've not put anything between its parentheses `()` when we invoke it.
+The only difference here is that we've not put anything between its parentheses `()` when we invoke the `drink`.
 Let's talk more about this point.

 ## Invoking action with matter